The Goodness Of Fibre

 Obesity: Fibre delays the absorption of fats and carbohydrates, thus increasing satiety.
 This helps overweight children lose weight and normal children maintain theirs.

-Gastrointestinal disorders: Dietary fibre plays a key role in maintaining gastrointestinal health, preventing the onset of ulcers, GERD (Gastroesophageal reflux disease), diverticular disease and haemorrhoids.
+Gastrointestinal disorders: Daily fibre intake plays a key role in maintaining gastrointestinal health, preventing the onset of ulcers, GERD (Gastroesophageal reflux disease), diverticular disease and haemorrhoids.

 Good sources of dietary fibre